It’s time for a big presentation! You sit down to create your slides, and…open PowerPoint to a totally blank slate.

 The Final Takeaway

 How do you currently use PowerPoint themes and templates?
 Questions?
-Check in with a comment below to let us know!
+Shoot an email over to email@example.com!